 In five years, I see myself as a shipping solicitor in either a shipping law company or in a large law firm with a shipping department.

-I have two top tips for GDL or LPC students:
+I have two top tips for GDL (now PGDL) or LPC students:

 - Easy times are over – treat your studies as a job and study for the whole working day.